 Your smile is one of the first things people notice about you.
 A healthy brighter smile can make you feel better about yourself and can even take years off your appearance.

 Your lifestyle and the aging process can stain and darken your teeth.
 Many things we do on a regular basis such as drinking coffee, tea, cola and red wine or smoking can contribute to stained teeth.

 Whitening can get your smile looking its best again.
-Here at Bardon Smiles, we recommend take home whitening trays with the proven and trusted Colgate formula.
+Here at Bardon Smiles, we recommend take home whitening trays with the proven and trusted Opalescence formula.